joshamilton/argonaut/README.md

 ## Credits

-nf-core/genomeassembly was originally written by emilytrybulec.
+emilytrybulec/genomeassembly was originally written by Emily Trybulec.

 We thank the following people for their extensive assistance in the development of this pipeline: